baldbitmechanic/Reddit-Read-Only-Parser/README.md

-A minimal read-only script to fetch public submission metadata for offline trend analysis and text parsing.
+A minimal read-only script to fetch public submission metadata for offline text parsing and trend analysis.

 For Personal Use Only.
 Not to be used to train AI. models.